Parent Portal Updates:

 - Choose the frequency you would like to receive these reports (Daily, Weekly, Every 2 weeks, or Monthly).

-- You can apply this for all students on your Parent Portal account or just one.
+- You can apply this to all students on your Parent Portal account or just one.

 - Click Submit.